whyhankee/dbwrkr/README.md

 * This way, by reacting to events you create loose coupling, little components that are easy to maintain, deploy and removed.

-* Easy storage-plugin system for any storage devices like MongoDB, Postgres, Redis, etc.
+* Easy storage-plugin system for any storage devices like MongoDB, RethinkDB, Postgres, Redis, etc.

 * It's not build for performance, it's for flexibility and introspection.

 ### Current state

 * **Disclaimer: This is *very alpha* everything could happen**.

-* DBWrkr currently only has one backend: <https://github.com/whyhankee/dbwrkr-mongodb>.

 ## How does it work ?